ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 TERMS OF APPOINTMENT

 Appointment will be on a two-year contract.
 Renewal of contract is subject to performance.
 A gratuity payment equal to up to 15% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
 The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 15% of the total basic salary drawn during the contract period.
-Fringe benefits include leave, medical, and dental benefits.
-Starting salary will be commensurate with qualifications and experience.
-Non-accountable Cash Allowance will be provided to the eligible appointee.
+The starting salary will be commensurate with qualifications and experience.
+A non-accountable Cash Allowance will be provided to the eligible appointee.

 To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
 Please quote reference code 'H(C)' in the Application Form.
-Applications are now open until the post is filled.
+Review of applications will start immediately and continue until the position is filled.

 HKAPA is an equal-opportunity employer